zff-team/zff-rs/README.md

 #### Results

-> [WARNING!]
-Comparisons reflect specific tool implementations and configurations, not inherent properties of the formats themselves.
+> ⚠️ Comparisons reflect specific tool implementations and configurations, not inherent properties of the formats themselves.

 ```mermaid
 ---
 config: